bmoreonrails/rails_tutorial/_chapters/chapter_03.md

   1. Try playing with the `each` method to see what else you can print out.
 You should be able print things like the book ids, authors, and quantities.

   1. When you're done exploring, run `exit` to exit the `rails console`.
-Then,restart the `rails server`.
+Then, restart the `rails server`.
 {% endlist %}

 {% highlight ruby %}